mmlacak/crochess/docs/source/libcc/ccstrutils.rst

     if so string :c:`str` must be zero-terminated, and is appended in its entirety.

     Destination :c:`str__io` after appending string is always zero-terminated.
-    Function returns weak pointer to that zero-terminating :c:expr:`char`.
+    Function returns weak pointer to that zero-terminating :c:`char`.

     Walking pointer over destination buffer can be used in succession, or in a loop.
-This is so because function seeks zero-terminating :c:expr:`char` in a given destination :c:`str__io`, and returns a weak pointer to the new zero-terminating :c:expr:`char` after appending in that same destination buffer.
+This is so because function seeks zero-terminating :c:`char` in a given destination :c:`str__io`, and returns a weak pointer to the new zero-terminating :c:`char` after appending in that same destination buffer.

     For instance: